01 of 17

 Make a Miniature Poseable Mouse From Felt and Wire

-- Suitable Fabric - I show the mouse made from a small piece of off white wool felt.
-You can also make them from short pile velvets, teddy bear fabrics and ultrasude, even leather.
+- Suitable Fabric - We show the mouse made from a small piece of off-white wool felt.
+You can also make them from short pile velvets, teddy bear fabrics and Ultrasuede, even leather.
 Felt is the best fabric to experiment with for your first mouse.
-In addition to the body fabric, you will need a small amount of pink or pale orange felt for the legs, feet and paws.
+In addition to the body fabric, you will need a small amount of pink or pale orange felt for the legs, feet, and paws.

-- Sewing Thread - I used standard sewing thread to match the fabric.
+- Sewing Thread - We used standard sewing thread to match the fabric.

 - Fine Needle